-UCLA has been serving veterans for nearly 70 years, since the end of World War II.
+UCLA has been serving veterans for over 70 years, since the end of World War II.

 Following are some of the important programs, research and initiatives of the campus: